d21d3q/framebuffer/README.md

+# Foreword
+This repository is fork of [firelizzard18/framebuffer](https://github.com/firelizzard18/framebuffer) with module paths fixed so that it can be used in project.

 # About
 The framebuffer library was created to have an easy way to access the pixels on the screen from the Raspberry Pi.
 It memory-maps the framebuffer device and provides it as a draw.Image (which is itself an image.Image).